odin-engine/ode_ecs/README.md

 # Features

 - Simple and type-safe API.
-- Everything is preallocated (no hidden memory reallocations during the game loop).
+- Everything is preallocated (no hidden memory reallocations during a game loop).
 - All important operations are **O(1)**, with no hidden linked lists.
 - Supports custom allocators.
 - No additional data is stored with components, ensuring maximum cache efficiency.